 FFJ Advisor Discussion Series: Mary Hooks

-Next up in FFJ’s series of interviews with our Advisors: Mary Hooks, Co-Director of Southerners on New Ground (SONG) and a leader of the National Bail Out.
+Next up in FFJ’s series of interviews with our Advisors: Mary Hooks, Former Co-Director of Southerners on New Ground (SONG) and a leader of the National Bail Out.
 Make sure to check out the new Until Freedom Comes Bail Out Toolkit, from the National Bail Out.
 We asked Mary to tell us about a recent win on bail reform with the Atlanta city council, what visionary organizing looks like, and what funders can do in this moment.

 Congratulations on this week’s win on bail reform in Atlanta, Georgia!
 What type of organizing and coalition work did it take to make this possible?
 What’s next to build on this win?
 How is the momentum building across the country?

 There were several organizations and groups that contributed to the bail reform in Atlanta.
 Many of the organizational relationships are years old and we have done work together in the past.
 We’ve been on the front lines during rapid response, done workshops and town halls, bailed out Black Mamas and broken bread together.
 Relational organizing has allowed us to work and struggle together.
 This was not the visionary policy that we envisioned, however, we did see an opportunity to move the dial on the issue and change the narrative about bail reform.
 Those things happened and we have some ways to go.
 We will be working with members of the commission to monitor and evaluate the implementation of the new policy, begin developing a needs assessment pilot, and provide a 6-month report back on the reforms.
 Across the country, people are being inspired by the fights that are happening to end money bail as well as the bail out actions that have been sweeping the nation since last year’s Black Mama’s Day Bail Out.
 Some of this is in part due to the lawsuits that are creating some urgency inside of municipalities to stop wealth-based bail systems.